Fossil fuels lobby: Industry influence in European Union policy

 The five biggest oil and gas companies spent at least 251 million euros lobbying the European Union over climate policies since 2010.
 These lobbyists represent a total of 200 organizations.
 Some of these companies include BP, Shell, Chevron, ExxonMobil and Total.
 There have been 327 high-level meetings between the EU and Big Oil and Gas since 2014, this averages to more than one meeting a week.
 In the EU, there are 200 lobbyists working on behalf of the top five oil and gas companies.
 The European Green Deal was the #1 most lobbied topic at the European Union in the first 100 days of the European Green Deal being implemented on 11 December 2019, accounting for one-fifth of all high-level lobby meetings.

 Oil industry lobbying in the United Kingdom

 Shell gas company began lobbying the United Kingdom government as early as 2011 to undermine European renewable energy targets, according to The Guardian.
 They had several meetings with European Commission president Jose Manuel Barroso, Shell successfully lobbied Barroso and his predecessor, Jean-Claude Juncker, to move away from the plan which originally had binding, carbon-cutting goals for each individual member state.
 Shell argued instead for gas expansion in Europe, because they believed it would save 500 billion euros in a transition to a low carbon energy system.

 Turkey

 In October 2021 a coal-fired power station was said by opposition MP Ali Öztunç to be still operating without filters due to company lobbying.

+South Africa

+There is a strong coal lobby, which is also supported by the mining industry.
+As of 2023, South Africa relied on coal for 70% of its power and 85% of its electricity, according to the International Energy Agency.
+The largest electricity company is Eskom, a state-owned company that supplies 90% of the electricity in South Africa (with 80% of the electricity provided by coal).
+The coal industry employs less than 1% of the population.
+The country suffers from electricity blackouts and dwindling coal deposits.
+However, the coal lobby has fought to oppose the Just Energy Transition Partnership (JETP), which is an agreement between various countries, including South Africa, to phase out coal by 2035.
+Coal lobbyists have partnered with politicians to dilute or delay bills, such as the Carbon Tax Act and the Climate Change Bill.